Life before diagnosis of multiple sclerosis

 My trousers were soaked

 I couldn’t nudge the auctioneer and tell him to stop the sale.
 What could I do?
 I can’t remember what happened next except that I was very embarrassed.
 Okay I had wet my trousers, no that was not okay.
 Should I go to the loo or should I sit tight?
-It was all too embarrassing.
+It was all far too embarrassing, I had soaked myself but why me, why then and what had I done.

 It happened again